 The Requesting Party will be required to resolve the Incident in accordance with the Incident Target Resolution Time described in the TMAD, whilst providing timely updates to DCC’s Service Management System.
 Once the Incident has been resolved, the Requesting Party will process the backlog in order of receipt.

-If the Incident results in the affected SMETS1 Installations not being processed whilst the Migration Authorisation is valid, those SMETS1 Installations will fail at a subsequent step during Migration.
+If the Incident results in the affected SMETS1 Installations not being processed whilst the Migration Authorisation remains valid, those SMETS1 Installations will fail at a subsequent step during Migration.

-The following supplier facing report, detailed in the Migration Reporting Regime, confirms the failure reason:
+The following supplier facing report, detailed in the Migration Reporting Regime, confirms the Reason Code as per Appendix A.1:

 Report 6 – ‘Migration Authorisation Outcomes for the Previous Migration Day’.